pacphi/tf4k8s/experiments/azure/iam/README.md

 > Replace `<subscription-id>` with an active subscription id

-To create a new resource group, service principal and public key
+To create a service principal

 ```
 ./create-iam.sh <subscription-id> <environment-name> <service-principal-password>
 ```

-To destroy the resource group you created (and all cloud resources within it)
+To destroy the service principal

 ```
-./destroy-iam.sh <resource-group>
+./destroy-iam.sh <environment-name>
 ```